 Mainly people use this brush to their dog to remove dead hair and dander from the coat of the dog.
 It also gives a shiny finish.
 This bristle brush also comes in various shapes and sizes.
-The bristle brush is for breeds like Pugs, Italian Greyhounds, Boston Terriers, and Jack Russell Terriers.
+A bristle brush is for breeds like Pugs, Italian Greyhounds, Boston Terriers, and Jack Russell Terriers.

-This brush is mainly for breeds like Cocker Spaniels, Yorkshire Terriers, Golden Retrievers, and St. Bernards.
-But longer-haired dogs need this type of brushes the most because their hair gets mats and tangled easily.
-It removes all the tangles efficiently.
+So which breeds will typically need this type?
+Cocker Spaniels, Yorkshire Terriers, Golden Retrievers, and St. Bernards.
+Note that longer-haired dogs need this type the most because their hair easily gets mats and tangles.

 Different breeds have different types of coats.
 As time passes, dog coats also began to change.
 And when they get mature, we get to know about their coat type.
 Then we can determine how to groom them.